sst/guide/_chapters/create-containers.md

 export default Home;
 ```

 This simply renders our home page given that the user is not currently signed in.

-Let's add a few lines to style this.
+Now let's add a few lines to style this.

 <img class="code-marker" src="{{ site.url }}/assets/s.png" />Add the following into `src/containers/Home.css`.